apiel/zicBox/NOTE.md

        Could it become a more generic drum engine...

-- TODO wavetable player as in granular it doesnt make sense
+- TODO wavetable player as in granular it doesnt make sense pad one wavetable where X and Y morph on different wavetable...

 - TODO puredata plugin